sig-gis/Liberia_NSC_ForestMonitoringTraining/08_accuracy/00_agenda.md

 ---
 layout: page
-title: "5.
-Classification with SEPAL"
+title: "8.
+Accuracy Assessment"
-permalink: /05_class_SEPAL
+permalink: /07_accuracy
 has_children: True
-nav_order: 6
+nav_order: 9
 ---

-# Classification with SEPAL
+# Accuracy Assessment

 Navigate through the different lesson sections by using the menu on the lefthand side or the table of contents below.